Existence and phase structure of random inverse limit measures

 Kolmogorov's theorem has advantages and disadvantages: on one hand, mere consistency is enough without further conditions, making existence remarkably easy to prove.
 This enhances applicability greatly, as does the simplicity of the approach: properties of $\Pi$ derive from those of the (user-defined) $\Pi_S$, and calculations for random $f_S$ are feasible because they take place in \emph{finite-dimensional} probability spaces.
 On the other hand, the limiting $\Pi$ is a Borel measure for the product topology on $\RR^\scrX$, which dissociates $\Pi$ from some interesting finer (\eg\ metrizable) topologies, while the indistinct nature of $\RR^\scrX$ forces the imposition of extra conditions on the choices of the $\Pi_S$ to induce properties like ($\Pi$-almost-sure) continuity, differentiability or integrability.

 Probability measures on spaces of measures are (less common, but) also of interest in various parts of science.
-For example, in non-parametric statistics (\cite{LeCam86}), particularly of the Bayesian type (\cite{Ghosal17,Kleijn20}), probability distributions on probability-measure spaces play a central role; machine learning shares much with statistics, and random (probability) measures also feature prominently there.
+For example, in non-parametric statistics (\cite{LeCam86}), particularly of the Bayesian type (\cite{Ghosal17,Kleijn21}), probability distributions on spaces of probability measures play a central role; machine learning shares much with statistics, and random (probability) measures also feature prominently there.

 In those disciplines the most straightforward approach is often to define random measures by mapping of random functions: it is commonplace, for example, to normalize an integrable positive random function, in order to define a random probability density function.
 But it remains attractive to think about constructions of random measures that take place directly on the space of measures in its full generality.
-In this sense, based on the Poisson-like family of \emph{completely random measures} (\cite{Kingman67,Kingman75}), a well-developed theory of point-processes (\eg\ the family of Dirichlet random probability measures) exists (for an overview, see \cite{daley03,daley07}) and is applied widely.
-Further examples exist, but a well-developed, comprehensive mathematical theory for the construction and study of probability measures on measure spaces is lacking to date.
-(See, for example, \cite{daley07}, p.42: \emph{``it appears to be an open problem to find simple sufficient conditions [...] for the realizations of a random measure to be absolutely continuous''}.)
+In this sense, based on the Poisson-type family of \emph{completely random measures} (\cite{Kingman67,Kingman75}), a well-developed theory of point-processes (\eg\ the family of Dirichlet random probability measures) exists (for an overview, see \cite{daley03,daley07}) and is applied widely.
+Further examples exist, but a comprehensive mathematical theory for the construction and study of probability measures on measure spaces is lacking to date.

 Ideally such a theory of random measures would be based on an existence theorem like Kolmogorov's theorem for random functions.
-In this paper, we formulate several existence theorems of this kind.
+In this paper, we formulate several new existence theorems of this kind.
 For a collection $\scrA$ of finite, measurable partitions $\al$ of $\RR$, we choose distributions $\Pi_\al$ and define, for all restrictions of $\mu$ to $\al$,

 These projections $\mu_\al$ are called \emph{random histograms} in what follows, and their consistency follows from the additivity of $\mu$: if $\be$ refines $\al$, then for any $A\in\al$,

 when $\mu_\be\sim\Pi_\be$.
 Under which conditions does such a \emph{a random histogram system} have a (unique) \emph{histogram limit} $\Pi$? (by which we mean a probability measure $\Pi$ on the space of measures with $\al$-restrictions that match the $\Pi_\al$).